Skip to content Skip to footer

 Balance in Nature: Appreciating an Ecosystem

 Consider the ecosystem.
 A naturally occurring concept, this is the perfect natural example of balance.
 Here, each member of the ecosystem not only depends on but contributes to each other’s welfare and dependence.
-These interactional systems can be large with many many moving parts or as small as a little pond.
+These interactional systems can be large with many moving parts or as small as a little pond.
 However, a key aspect of any successful ecosystem is the stability and balance within it.
 Pollution, Deforestation, and the resultant Global Warming have shown that a negative impact on one member of the ecosystem threatens to completely inhibit it.
 Biodiversity, Nutrient Cycling, and Climate regulation tend to suffer in such a scenario.

 According to the experts at one of the Best Wellness Centres in India, Dharana Wellness Retreat, maintaining and developing the ecosystem is an essential part of not only sustainability but also protecting and conserving the natural environment.
 This is made abundantly clear by the efforts of The Shillim Institute in conserving the Shillim Valley.
 In India’s Western Ghats, this not-for-profit organization focuses on conservation, sustainable development, and healing.
 The institute safeguards almost 2000 acres of Mountains, Forests, and Ecosystems, a fact instrumental in helping Shillim be declared a UNESCO World Heritage Site.